vitasrutek/PiTank/README.md

 Raspberry Pi Zero 2 W used with L298N H motor controller and 2 simple geared motors.
 Raspberry Pi is powered by power bank, motors (L298N) are powered from 7.4V battery (from RC car) or other battery (6V and above).
+There are two index.html - one for PC control and second for Mobile control (touch display).
+Just rename it by your wish to index.html.
+To control PiTank you just visit IP address of device (eg. http://192.168.x.y).
+It runs on port 80.

+You can set WiFi Access Point on device, so you can use it out of the range of Wifi router.
+Just run hotspot_on.sh and it will disconnect from WiFi and runs own.
+Then visit hostname.local (eg. raspberrypi.local) on connected WiFi AP.

 Pins:
 ```
 IN1: GPIO17